 Assuring product safety and consumers’ trust in their foods is an absolute priority for the commerce sector.

-A fully functioning EU Internal Market would maximise competition between businesses and bring optimal benefits to consumers.
+A fully functioning Single Market would maximise competition between businesses and bring optimal benefits to consumers.

 Unnecessary burdens should be prevented for businesses dealing with non-food products.